Lakeside Great Wall and Longquanyu | Views over the lake from the first section of Great Wall.

 Hiking down a rough section of Great Wall at Longquanyu.
 (Click for larger image)

 Beyond the dip the Great Wall heads up to cliffs and then dead-ends.
-We won’t hike up that way; we’ll instead follow field trails down into a valley, and then down a narrow track to get back to the Lakeside Great Wall scenic area.
+We won’t hike up that way today.
+We’ll instead follow field trails down into a valley, and then down a narrow track to get back to the Lakeside Great Wall scenic area.
 (We’d used to continue to hike the rest of the wall at Longquanyu, but the village rules there are not very hiker-friendly right now.)
+Just before getting down into the valley we need to cross a rocky section where the trail was washed out.
+This part is a little bit tricky and gets narrow for a little while—some care is required.

 We can take a quick detour up to the Black Dragon Pool before hiking out down the valley back to the beach area.